BigBotherLinux/BigBother/README.md

 ## Feature wishlist
 This is a list of features not yet implemented.
-- Wallpaper
 - "Start" button icon
 - Find out a way to set up a theme(the nix way).
 - Create a welcome-screen
 - Grub boot loader icon (both in installer and normal boot)
-- Fork neofetch to add this distro to recognized systems
 - Go over calamares module settings
-- Get Plasma-manager to work so plasma settings can be configured
 - Set up a script or a alias for updating or installing packages.
 User will have to dig into the nix config themselves, but at least they could get some pointers on where to begin.
 - Go over licenses to ensure all is ok